Kyagara/equinox/codegen/README.md

 ### Todo

 - Add checks for required fields (queries and headers), returning errors if they are missing, for now only Authorization headers are required so it's not a big deal.
-- Generating code may allow for some performance improvements
+- Generating code may allow for some performance improvements.

 ## Usage